 booth was equipped with Bauer B12 projectors fitted with unmarked Hypergonar anamorphic adapters, Spiros Skouras attended the showings and

-talked to German film technicians and theatre owners.The marquee has a rather strange CinemaScope logo, the subtitle says 'The revolutionary new film system' ".
+talked to German film technicians and theatre owners.The marquee has a rather strange CinemaScope logo, the subtitle says 'The new revolutionary film system' ".

 Photo courtesy of Christian Appelt